canonical/charm-relation-interfaces/grafana_auth/README.md

 ### Requirer

 - Is expected to allow configuration of authentication mode to `Grafana` as specified by the `provider`.
 The modes and their configurations are described in Grafana's [official documentation](https://grafana.com/docs/grafana/latest/setup-grafana/configure-security/configure-authentication/)
-- Is expected configure Grafanas authentication as described by the `provider`.
+- Is expected to configure Grafanas authentication as described by the `provider`.
 - Is expected to advertise its publicly reachable URL to the `provider`.

 ## Relation Data